ninadingole/iamninad.com/src/posts/keep-watch-on-sql-query-in-intelli-j-goland-or-data-grip.md

 ---
-title: Keep Watch On Sql Query In Intelli J Goland Or Data Grip
+title: Keep Watch On Sql Query In IntelliJ/Goland Or Data Grip
 excerpt: "Learn how to monitor SQL query results in Jetbrains products like IntelliJ/Goland or Data Grip."
 date: 2023-04-17
 draft: false